RI-imaging/DryMass/docs/tutorials/t02_hl60cells.rst

 .. figure:: t02_roi_search1.jpg

 We want to exclude small ROIs and ROIs with a large overlap.
-Furthermore, we want to include the large cells (image 39).
+Furthermore, we want to include all large cells (see e.g. image 39).
 Thus, we change the following configuration keys in *drymass.cfg*:

 .. code-block:: none